MicrosoftDocs/azure-reference-other/studio-module-reference/score-vowpal-wabbit-version-8-model.md

 1. Add the **Score Vowpal Wabbit Version 8 Model** module to your experiment.

 2. Add a trained Vowpal Wabbit model and connect it to the left-hand input port.
 You can use a trained model created in the same experiment, or locate a saved model in the **Trained Models** group of Studio’s left navigation pane.
-However, the model must be available in Azure Machine Learning Studio; you cannot directly load a model from Azure storage.
+However, the model must be available in Azure Machine Learning Studio (classic); you cannot directly load a model from Azure storage.

     > [!NOTE]
     >  Only Vowpal Wabbit 8 models are supported; you cannot connect saved models that were trained by using other algorithms, and you cannot use models that were trained using earlier versions.